PehhhpaPig/PFS/README.md

 12. User passwords for registration and password resets are mandated to be at least 8 characters including symbol, uppercase and lowercase, and number chars.
 13. String sanitisation on user inputs to prevent injection, overflow, etc. (Usernames, passwords, 2FA, RFID Tags, Item Data arrays) - RegEx *was* a friend here.
 14. Data-field auto-filling disabled.
+15. Database credentials list automatically purged upon initialisation, and root is both locked and denied for remote access.

 Future Security Features:
 1. ~~More heavy duty user-string sanitisation (RegEx would be a friend here)~~ ✅Completed!✅
 2. ~~User password strength mandates~~✅Completed!✅
-3. *Encrypt database for prod-build.* ❗Will hopefully be done before presentation❗
+3. *Encrypt database for prod-build.* ❕This will not be done for the purpose of demoing for assignment, but should be implemented in practice were this to enter real production❕
-4. *Purge database credentials list (add secure password to root, remove additional account).* ❗Will hopefully be done before presentation❗
+4. ~~Purge database credentials list (add secure password to root, remove additional account).~~ ✅Completed!✅
 5. *Configure Apache to not display file endings in URL (eg. https://localhost/PFS/index.html should only display as https://localhost/PFS/index or equivalent address).* ❕Will be done before production.
 This is a local change to XAMPP config, so will not be implemented through GitHub❕
 6. ~~Add CAPTCHA to further protect against bot bruteforcing (this is proving harder than expected)~~ ✅Completed!✅
 7. ~~Anything else~~ ❌no time lol❌